-IPS was founded in 1997 by a group of mental health professionals, academicians, and clinicians, under the leadership of Gladys M. Sweeney, Ph.D., who perceived a need for a proper understanding of the interrelationship between psychology and its philosophical foundations.
+IPS was founded in 1997 by a group of mental health professionals, academicians, and clinicians who perceived a need for a proper understanding of the interrelationship between psychology and its philosophical foundations.
 Originally called the Institute for Faith and Psychological Sciences, the Institute sponsored workshops in Bethesda, Maryland, for licensed mental health professionals, integrating philosophy and psychology.

 - The Institute for Faith and Psychological Sciences changes its name to the Institute for the Psychological Sciences (IPS or the Institute) and begins offering instruction leading to the Master of Science (M.S.)
-Degree in Clinical Psychology. - Classroom and office space are leased on the first floor of its current location in Arlington, Virginia. - IPS is dedicated to Our Lady of Guadalupe during a ceremony officiated by the Most Rev. Paul S. Loverde, D.D., Bishop of Arlington, Virginia. - The Mary S. Thelen Library is opened.
+Degree in Clinical Psychology. - Classroom and office space are leased on the first floor of its current location in Arlington, Virginia. - IPS is dedicated to Our Lady of Guadalupe during a ceremony officiated by the Most Rev. Paul S. Loverde, D.D., Bishop of Arlington, Virginia.

 - The State Council of Higher Education for Virginia (SCHEV) grants provisional approval to confer the Master of Science (M.S.) and the Doctor of Psychology (Psy.D.) degrees in Clinical Psychology. - The first degrees are awarded in the Master of Science (M.S.)
 Program and the first students enroll in the Doctor of Psychology (Psy.D.)
-Program. - The Blessed John Henry Cardinal Newman Lecture Series is founded to advance the integration of modern social, psychological, and Catholic thought. - The John Paul II Award Dinner is created to recognize individuals who exemplify the Holy Father's teachings on the nature and dignity of the human person.
-George Weigel and Mary Cunningham Agee are the first John Paul II Award recipients.
+Program. - The Blessed John Henry Cardinal Newman Lecture Series is founded to advance the integration of modern social, psychological, and Catholic thought.